-NI VeriStand is a software environment for configuring real-time testing applications.
-Out of the box, NI VeriStand helps you configure a multicore-ready real-time engine to execute tasks such as real-time stimulus generation, data acquisition for high-speed and conditioned measurements, and calculated channels and custom channel scaling.
+VeriStand is a software environment for configuring real-time test applications.
+Out of the box, VeriStand can help you construct a multicore-ready real-time engine to execute tasks such as real-time stimulus generation, data acquisition for high-speed and conditioned measurements, and calculated channels and custom channel scaling.

-NI VeriStand can also import control algorithms, simulation models, and other tasks from NI LabVIEW software and third-party environments.
+VeriStand can also import control algorithms, simulation models, and other tasks from LabVIEW software and third-party environments.
 You can monitor and interact with these tasks using a run-time editable user interface that includes tools for value forcing, alarm monitoring, I/O calibration, and stimulus profile editing.
-Although no programming knowledge is required to use NI VeriStand, you can customize and extend it with a variety of software environments such as LabVIEW, ANSI C/C++, and others for modeling and programming.
+Although you don’t need programming knowledge to use VeriStand, you can customize and extend it with a variety of software environments such as LabVIEW, ANSI C/C++, ASAM XIL, and others for modeling and programming.

 Explore the resources below.

-You can use NI VeriStand with DAQ hardware, FPGA modules such as NI R Series DAQ, NI CompactRIO, and NI FlexRIO, as well as NI-XNET hardware for automotive networks such as CAN, LIN, and FlexRay.
-In addition to National Instruments hardware, NI VeriStand natively supports GE Reflective Memory modules for distributed real-time testing.
+You can use VeriStand with DAQ hardware, FPGA modules such as R Series DAQ, CompactRIO, and FlexRIO, as well as NI-XNET hardware for automotive networks such as CAN, LIN, and FlexRay.
+In addition to NI hardware, VeriStand natively supports GE Reflective Memory modules for distributed real-time testing.

 Simulink® is a registered trademark of The MathWorks, Inc.